 One thing is for sure.
 Like every protected, once in a lifetime destination, the Galapagos Islands aren’t cheap.
 But one of the great things about Galapagos tours is that they’re all fully inclusive while you’re at sea.

 Your meals are all prepared fresh daily (with any special dietary needs are also catered for) plus non-alcoholic drinks are included.
 There is a cash bar on board so you can still enjoy a chilled evening beer after a day spent exploring the islands.

 Can you snorkel there?

-Oh heeeeeeell yes.
-The Galapagos Islands are a great place to snorkel.
+Oh heeeeeeell, yes.
 The majority of tours will have snorkelling equipment on board the boat that you can use free of charge and will stop at various points along your trip at the best spots to give anyone who wants the opportunity plenty of time to take a dip.

 The waters around the Galapagos Islands are jam-packed with marine life and you could quite easily run into sharks (eeek!), turtles, octopus, sea lions, sting rays and a whole host of rainbow coloured fish.
+Then, you could resurface to come eye-to-eye with a penguin, just chilling.
 Amazing.

 What to pack

 As little as possible is the short answer!
 If you’re including the trip as part of a wider backpacking trip – chances are you’re probably travelling quite light anyway but, if you’re not, then it’s advisable just to bring the essentials.

 There are no porters on the islands so whatever you bring – you carry!
 Also, the boats you’ll be travelling on don’t have a huge amount of extra space, and because of this they carry a luggage limit.
 The boats are informal and casual, so you should really try and pack to reflect that.

 A few of the more important things to remember include: